clamsproject/aapb-annotations/README.md

 > [!NOTE]
 > `readme.md` files are supposed to be actively maintained by the project manager.
 All `guideline.md` files are recommended to be version-controlled.

+## Repository-level Conventions
+### Time Point Notation
+> `HH:MM:sc.msc` with a DOT

+The time format for all (gold) datasets in this repository is [ISO 8601 Time Format](https://en.wikipedia.org/wiki/ISO_8601).
+Specifically, with time precision of up to hours and down to 3-digits in milliseconds placed after seconds with a **DOT**, where `00:00:00.000` means the very beginning of a time-based media (not midnight real-time).

+This instruction is specifically to be  required for the "gold" data formats throughout this repository, except where exceptions are required and documented.
+(_TODO: Current/Old gold datasets and tools have yet to be converted._)
+During raw annotation however, the tool environments may use different time formats because of non-project authors.
+Moving forward, the expectation for any in-house tools and apps are to use this standard.
+If configurable, the annotation tool should be configured to use this format.
+If possible, the annotator should also be instructed to use this format.

+For MPEG-based video files, frame numbers are converted to milliseconds with loss of precision past 3-digits.
+However, due to exact time -> still image fetching being dependent on the video compression/codec/player, there is no expected need for precision past 3-digits.
+It is assumed that different video players will regenerate images on screen slightly differently based on the decompression algorithms.
+To that end, it is unlikely that even given a specific time moment that a person in one place would be able to extract exactly the same pixels in a frame as another person doing it somewhere else.
+This convention was put forth upon consultation of the needs of GBH and CLAMS.
+### Imprecision in Annotation in General
+Data Quality processes are currently still being built.
+Currently, datasets do not have a data quality checklist applied to them.
+This means there are possible typos in anything that must be typed.
+Other general data messiness is also possible.
+Two semi-preventative measures are:
+1. If only a few value options are expected in one column, using a pie chart/counter in Excel to search/count for typos to manually correct is possible.
+2. Annotators should use copy-paste wherever possible instead of typing, and annotation tools should have buttons to add items, reducing typos during typing.

+The current convention is that annotators are asked to be as careful as meaningfully possible, and some datasets are "quality-assumed" upon faith in annotators/environment until such time a quantitative analysis of errors is done.

+### Imprecision in Time-based Annotation
+Time-based annotations are almost inherently imprecise.
+Usually either perception or manipulation of the tool within the limits of meaningful task-speed constraints are at hand.
+The conventions in place attempt to provide clarity for when generally the annotations can be considered precise or not.

+1. **MARGIN OF ERROR** _(+/- in both directions)_- The margin of error depends on the tool/process of conducting an annotation project happens.
+For instance, if the annotator is playing a video at half speed (audio listenable) and pressing a button when a chyron appears (and not stopping to correct or precisely verify), we can assume:
+   1. Precision is limited by on-screen-and-discern-to-press [reaction time](https://www.reddit.com/r/truegaming/comments/hu0p3a/comment/fylge12/?utm_source=reddit&utm_medium=web2x&context=3), which is approximately .200 to .250 seconds.
+This time amount is somewhat similarly shown in feedback from musicians using digital keyboards and video gamers complaining about [ping or framerate](https://www.pcgamer.com/how-many-frames-per-second-can-the-human-eye-really-see/).
+   2. As an assumption, if the video is playing at half speed, we can then assume the margin of error from this factor is within 0.100-0.200 seconds.
+   3. Being able to pause and visually move a time slider with high precision would increase the precision but likely lead to excessive annotation labor cost.
+   4. It is highly likely there will be cases where margin of error will pass over the directionality limit given below.
+However, the convention requested during annotation is to attempt to preserve **Directionality** over reducing **Margin of Error**.

+2. **DIRECTIONALITY** _(as close to a certain boundary but not past it)_ - We attempt to give instructions and explanation for when we want an annotation to be up to the limit of something as close as possible.
+E.g. We're annotating a fading-in-and-out slate.
+We want the start time of the slate to be "as close as possible but after" the moment when the slate is fully solid and no longer transparent.
+And we want the end time of the slate to be "as close as possible but before" the moment when the slate begins to start fading-out.
+Here are two ways to describe the Directionality convention:
+   1. **Instructions for human annotators** - For time-based media, annotated times are to be labeled as within the duration of the phenomenon.
+Eg. if a text-based label fades on-and-off screen, the annotated start time should be the moment it has become fully solid and the end time should be the moment just before it begins to fade.
+   2. **For interpreting MMIF/annotations** -
+For time-based media, assume that the interval defined in the MMIF annotation is contained within the relevant interval in the actual media.

+Finally, a reminder must be placed that at 30 frames per second, each frame is 0.033_ seconds long, meaning a tenth of a second has 3 frames within it.
+Practically speaking, there is only a small percentage of cases where the variation between one frame to its neighbor is relevant, especially in cases of human perception.
+The conventions for precision hold until new needs of the project are required.

 ## List of Current Projects/Subdirectories
 _This section is currently manually updated and may be incomplete.
 It contains information up to the readme's editing date._
 * (`batches`)